Find the number of a specific division or office to contact them directly or call Service Tasmania on 1300 135 513.

 The Climate Futures for Tasmania (CFT) project is the most important source of Tasmanian climate change projections on a local scale.
-Between 2010 and 2012, the Antarctic Climate and Ecosystems Cooperative Research Centre (ACE CRC) published the CFT reports that presented the first fine-scale local climate information for Tasmania.
+Between 2010 and 2012, the Antarctic Climate and Ecosystems Cooperative Research Centre published the CFT reports that presented the first fine-scale local climate information for Tasmania.

 Through CFT modelling, we have an understanding of how the Tasmanian climate is likely to change between now and 2100.
-In addition to general data there is specific information for agriculture, coastal impacts and water & catchments.
+In addition to general data there is specific information for agriculture, coastal impacts and water and catchments.

 Hard copies of the CFT reports are available.
 Please contact firstname.lastname@example.org.

 In 2015, CSIRO and the Bureau of Meteorology released comprehensive information about observed and projected climate change in Australia on the Climate Change in Australia website.

 The Intergovernmental Panel on Climate Change (IPCC) is the leading international organisation for the assessment of climate change.
 It is a scientific body managed by the United Nations and has 195 countries as members.
 Thousands of scientists from around the world contribute to the IPCC to review and assess the most recent scientific, technical and socio-economic information about climate change.
 The IPCC also sets international guidelines for measuring and calculating greenhouse gas emissions.

 Future greenhouse gas emissions are the result of complex systems that are shaped by how societies and technology change over time.
 The IPCC develops emissions scenarios which are used in the analysis of possible climate change, its impacts, and the options to reduce emissions.
 Emissions scenarios are a set of assumptions about future greenhouse gas emissions, land use and other factors that influence climate change.
 They provide alternative images, or storylines, of what may happen in the future.
-Detailed explanation of these scenarios is available in the IPCC’s Special Report on Emissions Scenarios (SRES).
+A detailed explanation of these scenarios is available in the IPCC’s Special Report on Emissions Scenarios.